pterzian/cutandrun/README.md

 ### Easy building of the sample sheet

-Sample sheets can be build using `./build_sample_sheet.sh /path/to/raw_reads_folders`
+Sample sheets can be built using `./build_sample_sheet.sh /path/to/raw_reads_folders`

-*Notes : When sequencing required multiple run to reach the expected sequencing depth, each run much have its own line in the sample_sheet.
+*Notes : When sequencing required multiple runs to reach the expected sequencing depth, each run much have its own line in the sample_sheet.
 Reads with the same sample name will be merged at the start of the pipeline.*